 UMB began offering banking-as-a-service (BaaS) long before the term even existed.

-From our perspective serving clients of all types, here are brief observations on banking-as-a-service industry trends.
+From our perspective serving clients of all types, here are brief observations on what is driving innovation in the BaaS area.

 1. Fintechs’ focus has shifted back to deposits.

-When the pandemic initially hit, many of our clients pivoted quickly to focus on lending to maximize their margin.
+When the pandemic initially hit, many of our clients and fintechs in general pivoted quickly to focus on lending to maximize their margin.

-The pandemic has taught consumers the importance of having emergency savings and highlighted a need for broader financial education.
+The pandemic has taught consumers the importance of having emergency savings and highlighted a need for broader financial education that prepares households to effectively plan for their future and weather all types of economic conditions.

-Fintechs see they can increase customer retention by integrating into customers’ daily financial lives, and there is generally no better way to do that than with deposit accounts that enable them to save for their future in addition to transacting daily.
+Fintechs see they can increase customer retention by integrating into customers’ daily financial lives, and there is generally no better way to do that than with deposit accounts that enable them to save for their future in addition to transacting daily through integrated payment services.
 Usually, these benefits are presented in the fintech’s core offering.

 Although the technology has advanced, this process is functionally like the deposit accounts we have offered with our broker/dealer partners for decades.